CFGer/frontend-curriculum/02_CSS/lesson/README.md

   padding: 0;
 }
 ```
+> explain that here we're targeting the ELEMENTS

+---

-#### Typography, Colors and Fonts
+### Typography, Colors and Fonts

-3. Typography - size, weight, decoration and alignment
+#### 3. Typography - size, weight, decoration and alignment

 > let's start with a simple `<h1>`